 Married Couples May Double Maryland Exemptions

 Married couples that file a joint bankruptcy in Maryland are allowed to “double” the exemptions.
 This means that you and your spouse may each claim the full exemption amount for any property belonging to you.
 You may only claim an exemption and protect property that belongs to you.

 To learn more about bankruptcy exemptions, including how they work, which state exemption system you should use, and special rules for the homestead exemption, see Nolo’s Bankruptcy Exemptions topic page.

 Below is a list of commonly used Maryland bankruptcy exemptions.
 Unless otherwise indicated, all references are to the Maryland Code Annotated.

 Up to $22,975 of equity (if your home is worth $120,000 and you owe $60,000 on the mortgage, you have $60,000 of equity in your home) in any real property (house, condominium, or co-op) that you use as a residence.
+It also includes a manufactured home that you have converted to real property pursuant to § 8B-201 of the Real Property Article.
 The Maryland homestead exemption may only be claimed once every eight years and married couples may not double the homestead exemption.
 Md.
 Code Ann., [Cts. & Jud.
 Proc] § 11-504(f)

 To learn more, see The Maryland Homestead Exemption.

 Up to $5,000 in tools of your trade, including clothing, books, tools, and inventory.
 Md.
 Code Ann., [Cts. & Jud.
 Proc] § 11-504(b)(1)

 Professionally prescribed health aids.
 Md.
 Code Ann., [Cts. & Jud.
 Proc] § 11-504(b)(3)